 Many of these places are covered in our guide to a weekend in Chapel Hill and Orange County, too!

 Throughout the city, there are some interesting neighborhoods filled with awesome restaurants, breweries, and more.
-There are also tons of lighter food options, as we covered in our guide to healthy places to eat in Charlotte.
+There are also tons of lighter food options, as we covered in our guide to Charlotte eats.

 And of course, the Carolina Panthers and Hornets are a big deal and the Knights play Minor League Baseball at the beautiful BB&T Ballpark.